NatMEG Processing Pipeline

 Environment activation fails:

-# Check conda environments
+# For conda environments (default)

 conda env list

-conda remove -n natmeg_utils --all -y
+conda env remove -n natmeg_utils -y # Remove corrupted environment

 cd ~/Sites/NatMEG-utils